afritz1/OpenTESArena/README.md

 ## Current status

-No actual gameplay yet, but all locations and interiors can be accessed.
-Citizens wander around but can't be interacted with.
-Collision detection is barebones and needs work.
-Character creation works but class questions and player attributes are not implemented.
+Player movement is nearly feature-complete - currently you can jump, climb out of chasms, and swim, but stairsteps are unsolved.
+Enemies can be killed but their AI is not yet implemented.
+Items in containers can be picked up and found in the player's inventory but cannot be equipped yet.
+All world map locations are implemented and the player can fast travel to them.
+Citizens wander around and have their names generated but conversations are not yet implemented.
+Character creation is mostly implemented except for class generation questions.

 Controls:
 - WASD - move and turn.
 Hold LCtrl to strafe.
 - Esc - pause menu
 - Tab - character sheet
 - F - draw/sheathe weapon
-- G - hold and click voxel to destroy
+- G - hold and click voxel to destroy or open locked door
 - L - logbook
 - M - world map
 - N - automap
 - V - status
 - F2 - player position
-- F4 - debug profiler
+- F4 - debug display
 - PrintScreen - screenshot

 ## Playing OpenTESArena